asemio/otto-the-geek/docs/Paging.md

     {
         if(args.OrderBy.Name == "ManufacturerName")
         {
-            // sort differently since this is a custom sort value }
+            // sort differently since this is a custom sort value;
+            // args.OrderBy.Prop will be null
+        }
         else
         {